-Feedback from partners suggests that students, parents, and staff generally express positive sentiments about JCS-Pine Valley citing small class sizes, supportive teachers, and the opportunity to improve academically with access to educational materials and curriculum choices.
+Feedback from partners suggests that students, parents, and staff generally express positive sentiments about JCS-Cedar Cove citing small class sizes, supportive teachers, and the opportunity to improve academically with access to educational materials and curriculum choices.
 To ensure staff are trained and well supported, the LEA will take action to provide a funded induction program for new teachers and administrators who need to clear their credentials.
 The instructional materials provided by the school are paramount to student success; therefore, we will ensure they are accessible to all students, rigorous, and aligned to standards through actions related to curriculum analysis, adoption, and implementation, technology provisions and support, and programs and services for unrepresented students.
-We will ensure that the facilities are safe for individuals by assessing physical spaces on campuses and ensuring janitorial services, necessary repairs, and building improvements.
+We will ensure the facilities are safe for individuals by assessing physical spaces on campuses and ensuring janitorial services, necessary repairs, and building improvements.
 Within the metrics, actions, and services below, we aim to maintain many basic services through tracking systems while attending to improvements in curriculum, resources, and facilities for all students and support services for students with special needs.

-Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline 1.1 Percentage of "Clear" FTE/appropriately assigned teachers as measured by CALSASS 2022/2023 - 94% 2025/2026 - 100% 1.2 Percentage of students with access to standards-aligned instructional materials 2023/2024 - 100% 2026/2027 - 100%
+Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline 1.1 Percentage of "Clear" FTE/appropriately assigned teachers as measured by CALSASS 2022/2023 - 100% 2025/2026 - 100% 1.2 Percentage of students with access to standards-aligned instructional materials 2023/2024 - 100% 2026/2027 - 100%

-Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline (including print and electronic) for use at school and at home as measured by local tracking systems 1.3 Percentage of EL students with access to ELD standards-aligned instructional materials (including print and electronic) for use at school and at home as measured by local tracking systems 2023/2024 - 100% 2026/2027 - 100% 1.4 School Facility Rating as measured by the FIT Tool Fall 2023 - Good Fall 2026 - Good 1.5 Report Rating(s) for Local Indicator Priority 2 Self-Reflection Tool Spring 2024 7% Full Implementation and Sustainability 17% Full Implementation 57% Initial Implementation 13% Beginning Development 0% Exploration and Research Phase Spring 2027 >50% Full Implementation 1.6 Report Rating(s) for ELD within the Local Indicator Priority 2 Self-Reflection Tool Spring 2027 Level 4 or 5 for all ELD standards
+Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline (including print and electronic) for use at school and at home as measured by local tracking systems 1.3 Percentage of EL students with access to ELD standards-aligned instructional materials (including print and electronic) for use at school and at home as measured by local tracking systems 2023/2024 - 100% 2026/2027 - 100% 1.4 School Facility Rating as measured by the FIT Tool Fall 2023 - Exemplary Fall 2026 - Good 1.5 Report Rating(s) for Local Indicator Priority 2 Self-Reflection Tool Spring 2024 17% Full Implementation and Sustainability 74% Full Implementation 7% Initial Implementation 0% Beginning Development 0% Exploration and Research Phase Research Phase Spring 2027 >90% Full Implementation 1.6 Report Rating(s) for ELD within the Local Indicator Priority 2 Self-Reflection Tool Professional Learning - Spring 2027 Level 4 or 5 for all ELD standards

-Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline Implementation) Staff Support/Feedback - Level 3 (Initial Implementation) 1.7 Report Rating(s) for Programs and Services within the Local Performance Priority 7 Self-Reflection Tool for all students, unduplicated student groups, and students with exceptional needs Spring 2024 100% of all students including SwD and unduplicated students have access to programs and services.
+Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline Level 4 (Full Implementation) • Level 4 (Full Implementation) 1.7 Report Rating(s) for Programs and Services within the Local Performance Priority 7 Self-Reflection Tool for all students, unduplicated student groups, and students with exceptional needs Spring 2024 100% of all students including SwD and unduplicated students have access to programs and services.
 Spring 2027 100% of all students including SwD and unduplicated students have access to programs and services.